InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/document-your-guiding-principles.md

 Those driving the InnerSource initiative in the organisation need to help the teams and individuals that are lacking a deep background in open source, and therefore have a less intuitive understanding of InnerSource.

-Clarity and documentation should be provided around these two areas:
+Clarity should be provided to teams and individuals by documenting these two areas:

+1. **Purpose** - Why does the organisation want to adopt InnerSource?
+2. **Principles** - Which InnerSource principles will help to address these challenges?

+The following sections provide more details in both of these, meant as possible starting points to document them for your organization.

 ### Why does the organisation want to adopt InnerSource?